-Learning how to make homemade cleaners isn’t a difficult undertaking.
-All you need are simple ingredients, like pure essential oils plus a few easy to make and reliable to use DIY recipes.
+Learning how to make DIY home cleaners isn’t a difficult undertaking.
+All you need are a few simple ingredients, essential oils and some reliable DIY recipes.

-You likely already have many of the common household ingredients needed and items needed to make homemade cleaners in your home already.
-Learn about the cleaning power of these ingredients and use the following list to stock your DIY home cleaning pantry.
+You likely already have many of the common household ingredients needed to make homemade cleaners.
+Stock up on these key ingredients and materials to make your DIY home cleaning products a success.

 1. Baking soda